severity1/terraform-cloud-mcp/README.md

 2. Environment variables for the Terraform Cloud API token (`TFC_TOKEN`).
 3. Optional environment variable for self-hosted Terraform Enterprise (`TFC_ADDRESS`).
 4. Optional environment variable to enable delete operations (`ENABLE_DELETE_TOOLS=true` for destructive operations).
+5. Optional environment variable for read-only mode (`READ_ONLY_TOOLS=true` to disable all write operations).
-5. Configuration to auto-start the server when needed.
+6. Configuration to auto-start the server when needed.

 ---

 ## Available Tools

+**Note**: When `READ_ONLY_TOOLS=true`, all create, update, delete, apply, and state modification operations are disabled.
+Only read operations (list, get, view) remain available.
+See [DOCKER.md](DOCKER.md) for complete details.

 ### Account Tools